volodymyrhudyma/blog/content/blog/usememo-in-react.md

 export default App;
 ```

-Performing complex operation slows the application down noticeably, even if we click on the **button** element:
+Performing a complex operation slows down the application noticeably, even if we click on the **button** element:

 ![Not using useMemo hook](/img/slow.gif "Not using useMemo hook")

-To avoid this a small refactoring is needed:
+To avoid this a small refactoring is necessary:

 ```javascript
 //...